Anku5hk/Programmers_guide_to_Python/book.md

 **Parameters**:</br>
   * *iterable* iterable: Iterable object containing items.
 #####
-**Explanation**: This function returns a *enumerate* object given a iterable, each item is a tuple which contains index & value.
-Index is in range from 0-length of the list and value is a item from the list.
+**Explanation**: This function returns a *enumerate* object given a iterable, each item is a *tuple* which contains index & value.
+Index is in range from 0-length of the *list* and value is a item from the *list*.
 The *enumerate* object is iterable and indexing/slicing is not supported.
-Similar to *range*, *enumerate* is motly used in iteration of loops.
+Similar to *range*, *enumerate* is mostly used in iteration of loops.
 ```Python
 ## examples
 my_list = [100,200,500,100]